btimby/wwb/README.md

 All function are converted to Promises, as their return values must be passed using `postMessage()`.
 The global init() function is called in the frontend and backend.
 There is also a `foreground.init()` and `background.init()`.
 State is NOT shared between foreground and background.
 While `this` is available, you should take care because foreground and background have separate state.

+## Demo.

+To run the demo, run `make demo`.
+100 Promises will be started, some in the foreground and some in the background.
+You will see results in the `<pre>` area as Promises complete.

+## Example.

 ```javascript
 // MyWorker.js